Zu1uDe1ta/thats-what-who-said/README.md

 ## Description

-We conducted five experiments using two pre-trained transformer-based modles (DistilBERT and RoBERTa) to predict if the speaker of a line of dialogue from ethe television show, *The Office*, was either "Dwight" or "Not Dwight".
+We conducted five experiments using two pre-trained transformer-based modles (DistilBERT and RoBERTa) to predict if the speaker of a line of dialogue from the television show, *The Office*, was either "Dwight" or "Not Dwight".

 THE QUESTION:
 -------------------